Enter your ZIP code:

 What are the best firework alternatives?

-Confetti poppers, bubbles or color streamers are several safe and fun fireworks alternatives that are great for all ages.
+Confetti poppers, bubbles or color streamers are among several safe and fun alternatives to fireworks that are great for all ages.

-While sparklers are often perceived as “safe,” they, in fact, can heat to over 2,000 degrees Fahrenheit.
-This temperature is hotter than a blow torch.
+While sparklers are often perceived as “safe,” when lighted, they can heat to over 2,000 degrees Fahrenheit, which is hotter than a blow torch.

 “Children should never handle sparklers or fireworks, even if they seem safe.
-Accidents can happen,” says Saquib.
+Accidents can happen,” Saquib says.

 What should I do if I find an abandoned firework in the street or sidewalk?

-“If it didn’t explode, don’t pick it up,” advises Saquib.
-That applies whether they are legal or not.
+Saquib's rule of thumb: “If it didn’t explode, don’t pick it up.”
+That applies to legal and illegal fireworks.

-Contact local authorities to safely dispose of any used fireworks.
+If you see an abandoned firework, contact local authorities to safely dispose of it.

 What should I do if a firework doesn’t ignite?

-Fireworks can still be armed and dangerous even if they don’t ignite, called a dud.
-Never relight a spent or failed firework.
+Fireworks that don't ignite can still be dangerous, Never relight a spent or failed firework, he says.
 Attempting to do so dramatically increases the risk of sudden, unexpected detonation at close range, leading to injury.

-The safest response is to wait at least 20 minutes before approaching.
+The safest response is to wait at least 20 minutes before approaching the dud firework.
 When it’s safe, soak the firework in a bucket of water to neutralize it, then dispose of it properly in an outdoor trash receptacle.

 What are some other top firework don’ts?

-- Don’t point or throw lit fireworks at anyone
+• Never point or throw lighted fireworks at anyone

-- Don’t ever hold lit fireworks in your hand
+• Never hold lighted fireworks in your hand

-What should I do if someone is burned by a firework?
+What if someone is burned by a firework?

-Remove all clothing and jewelry from the injured area.
-Cover the area with a dry, clean sheet or loose bandages.
-Then, seek immediate medical attention at the closest emergency room.
+Remove all clothing and jewelry from the injured area, then cover the area with a dry, clean sheet or loose bandages.
+Next, seek immediate medical attention at the closest emergency room.

 About the UCI Health Regional Burn Center